-In recognition of the financial hardship that an extended catastrophic illness can cause employees, the County is willing to facilitate the voluntary donation of sick leave among employees.
-If an employee voluntarily requests that the County transfer a portion of that employee's accrued sick time to an employee with a catastrophic illness, the County will facilitate that transfer.
+An employee may voluntarily donate sick leave to another employee who has exhausted his accumulated sick leave, so long as such donation does not extend the employee's leave time beyond the approved leave period.
+If an employee voluntarily requests that the County transfer a portion of that employee's accrued sick time to another employee, the County will facilitate that transfer.
 Such a request must be submitted in writing to the Clerk and Recorder's Office for processing.
 The name of the donor can be kept anonymous.

-An employee seeking to donate sick leave will be required to retain enough sick time to equate to one month of scheduled work time off, hours and number of days will vary based on part time or full-time status.
+An employee seeking to donate sick leave will be required to retain enough sick time to equate to one month of scheduled work time off, hours and number of days will vary based on full-time status.
 Donated time is not otherwise limited in the amount of sick time the employee can donate.
 An employee can only receive donations of sick time from employees once they have otherwise exhausted all accrued time off.